The Historical Museum is located in the “Central Fire Hall,” a municipal heritage building built in 1912, located on the North Saskatchewan River.

 This building houses our office, archive, volunteer activities area, exhibits and artifact storage.

-The building served the city as its fire hall until 1975 when the Society was asked by the city council to convert the building to a museum.
+The building served the city as its fire hall for 63 years until 1975 when the Society was asked by the Prince Albert City Council to convert the building to a museum.

 10 River Street East